 River Spree trip & Museum Island

-If you still fancy having a wander about, the Hackeschen Höfe are a great place to do it.
-Visiting the complex of eight courtyards in Spandau (S-Bahn Hackescher Markt) is particularly nice in the evening, when the façades are all lit up.
-There you’ll find small shops and boutiques, studios and galleries, a cinema and variety performances, restaurants and nightclubs, flats and offices all closely knit together!
+If you still fancy having a wander about, the Hackeschen Höfe is a great place to do it.
+Visiting the complex of eight courtyards in Spandau (S-Bahn Hackescher Markt) is particularly nice in the evening when the façades are all lit up.
+There you’ll find small shops and boutiques, studios and galleries, a cinema and variety of performances, restaurants and nightclubs, flats and offices all closely knit together!

 Eating in Berlin – culinary diversity

 Berlin offers an enormous range of culinary diversity.
 You’ll see restaurants everywhere which are all completely unique.
 You can find something to eat in Berlin from everywhere in the world – it’s simply a multicultural city and it’s one of the things that makes Berlin so cool!
 You can get the best kebabs at Mustafa’s Gemüse Kebab, grab a spicy burger at Zsa Zsa Burger, and it’s worth checking out Taleh Thai if you’re a fan of Thai food, and…man, the list of Berlin’s delicacies just goes on and on and on!
 But there’s one thing that’s extremely important – what’s a visit to Berlin without currywurst?
 Just follow your nose and see where the longest queues are.
 You’ll be sure to find the best ones that way!